-Each student is responsible and accountable to maintain current clinical requirements and provide their clinical instructor with any updated copies of their health information as requested.
+Each student is responsible and accountable to maintain current clinical requirements and to upload necessary documents to Castle Branch to be cleared for the upcoming clinical rotation.
 The student is responsible for checking their email and uploading all requested documents to the electronic health record platform provider in a timely manner.
 Failure to do so will lead to suspension from the clinical portion of the course in which the student is enrolled, and therefore, the student will be not able to achieve clinical objectives to successfully complete the course.